Create and update resources

 Step 1: Create resource definitions

 To start, you’ll need a YAML file to contain your resource definitions.
-In the examples below, we call it resources.yaml.
+There are three ways that you might create this:

 ---